-Unicast Address Word Upper Register - Offset 0x0000\0024
+Unicast Address Word Upper Register

-The Unicast Address Word Upper (UAWU) register is shown in Figure 2-43.
-This register and the register are only used when extended multicast filtering is included in the core at build-time ( $C_MCAST_EXTEND = 1$ ).
+The Unicast Address Word Upper (UAWU) register and the register are only used when extended multicast filtering is included in the subsystem at build-time (C_MCAST_EXTEND = 1).

 IMPORTANT: When using extended multicast filtering, the TEMAC core must be placed in promiscuous address filtering mode.